Last Call For Most Lift Accessed Terrain – Skiing In May

 Palisades Tahoe | Alpine

-Acreage open in May: On a good snow year expect around a 1,000 acres to be open … MUCH more this year.
+Acreage open in May: On a good snow year expect around a 1,000 acres to be open.

-This spring will provide some of the most terrain open ever for all-time spring shredding in May, hot tubbing at High Camp, and of course the Made in Tahoe festival.
+Regardless of what happens, expect all-time spring shredding in May, a lively apres scene in the Village, and of course the Made in Tahoe festival.
 Local artisans, businesses, culinarians, organizations, and entertainers will gather in the Village to display a wide array of offerings that are made or inspired in the Lake Tahoe Basin and Truckee areas.
 The world-famous Cushing Crossing is even happening this May!
 In fact, we’ve had some of our BEST powder days of the season in May.
 How good was it?
 See for yourself: The Winter That Won’t End – May Powder Day In Lake Tahoe.

 Honorable Mentions